 Access to medicinal cannabis involves a much more complicated process than with most other medicines.
 A doctor must either be an 'Authorised Prescriber' or be prepared to make an application on behalf of their patient through the TGA 'Special Access Scheme'.

 The Therapeutic Goods Administration (TGA) are the Australian government body that act as gatekeepers in regulating access to medicinal cannabis, and indeed all medicines.
 Most medicinal cannabis products are 'unregistered products' and therefore do not appear on the Australian Register of Therapeutic Goods (ARTG).
 This means that you can’t simply go to a doctor, obtain a prescription, and fill it at a pharmacy as you would with conventional registered medicines.

 Instead, access to medicinal cannabis products must be done via the 'unregistered medicines' regulatory route.
 To access unregistered medicines a doctor must lead an application to the TGA on a patient’s behalf.
-In addition to TGA approval, a separate permission will need to be obtained by doctors from the Health Department of the State or Territory in which the patient resides.
-This requirement varies depending on what type of medicinal cannabis product the doctor is looking to prescribe.
+In addition to TGA approval, a separate permission may be needed to be obtained by doctors from the Health Department of the State or Territory in which the patient resides.
+In all states except Tasmania, this 'state approval' can now be done via an online portal operated by the TGA.
+State requirements also vary depending on what type of medicinal cannabis product the doctor is looking to prescribe.

 The medical practitioner has two ways of applying for unregistered medicines:

 To source a drug for a single patient, the doctor can use the Special Access Scheme.

 The doctor can apply to the TGA to become an Authorised Prescriber (AP), allowing the doctor to prescribe an unregistered medicine to a whole class of patients.
 For instance, a paediatric neurologist might apply to the TGA to become an AP to prescribe medical cannabis products to all children with epilepsy.